Kim Turner (hurdler): Career

 Turner was born in Birmingham, Alabama.
 While at Mumford High School in Detroit, Michigan she set the still standing NFHS national high school record in the 110 yard hurdles at 13.6.
 The federation converted record-keeping to metric distances shortly afterward.

+Turner was an NCAA champion hurdler for the UTEP Miners track and field team, winning the 100 m hurdles at the 1984 NCAA Division I Outdoor Track and Field Championships.

 Turner won the 100m hurdles at the 1984 US Olympic trials, running 13.12 seconds to win one of the closest races in history, as Benita Fitzgerald-Brown (2nd), Pam Page (3rd) and Stephanie Hightower (4th) all ran 13.13 secs.
 Two months later at the Los Angeles Olympics, she was again involved in a photo-finish, this time tying for the bronze medal with Michèle Chardonnet of France in 13.06, in a race won by Fitzgerald-Brown with Great Britain's Shirley Strong second.

 Competing as Kim McKenzie, she won the 100m hurdles at the US Championships in June 1988, edging Benita Fitzgerald-Brown 12.84 to 12.85.
 A month later, she finished fifth in the 100m hurdles final at the US Olympic trials in 13.01 seconds.
 She finished fourth in the 60m hurdles final at the 1989 IAAF World Indoor Championships in 7.92 secs, and seventh in the final at the 1991 IAAF World Indoor Championships in 8.05 secs.

 At the 1992 US Olympic trials, she failed to make the 100m hurdles final, finishing sixth in her semifinal in 13.28 secs.
 Three months later, she finished fifth at the 1992 IAAF World Cup, running 13.36.
 After her track career, she was the track and cross country coach at the Alabama A&M University for almost 20 years (1996–2015).